Baby’s Breath Flower Symbolism in Floriography

 Baby’s Breath Cultural Significance

-Many cultures around the world have found interesting ways to use the different baby’s breath species.
+Many cultures worldwide have found interesting ways to use the different baby’s breath species.
 For example, Gypsophila oldhamiana is used in parts of China to treat various conditions.
 These include lung disease, fever, typhoid, and jaundice.
 Additionally, some people in Iran use Gypsophila paniculata as an ingredient for washing their clothes and hair.

 Historical References to Baby’s Breath

 Throughout their history, baby’s breath flowers have made their mark in the world of floristry.
-In the Victorian era, baby’s breath symbolized innocence and purity.
-Some say it was a part of the Victorian language of flowers and represented true love.
+In the Victorian era, a baby’s breath symbolized innocence and purity.
+Some say it was a part of the Victorian language of flowers (commonly known as floriography) and represented true love.

 Additionally, this plant was a well-known favorite at the time as people enjoyed its delicate, lacy appearance.
 Growers also liked gypsophila because white flowers were in style in gardens and cut flower arrangements.